 80-100 Word Objectives Overview:

 Mule deer (Odocoileus hemionus) are considered a keystone species and a symbol of the west therefore, their disappearance would be detrimental to the Southern Rockies.
 Wyoming has seen a 36% decrease in mule deer population from 1991-2012.
-The goal is to create migratory corridors to maintain the current population because fragmented habitats have aided in the decrease of mule deer throughout the region.
-The final mapping products will examine mule deer migration to help identify ideal conservation areas.
+Mule deer are migratory species and the decrease in population has been partially attributed to fragmentation of their habitats throughout the region.
+The goal of this project was to create final products examining mule deer migration to help identify ideal conservation areas.

 Abstract:

-Mule deer are migratory animals that are capable of traveling as far as a few hundred miles from their summer to winter habitats.
-Mule deer are both economically and ecologically important to the Southern Rockies, thus their corridors need to be conserved.
-Declining mule deer populations caused by anthropogenic features have created a need for mapping mule deer habitats.
+Mule deer (Odocoileus hemionus) are economically and ecologically important to the Southern Rockies, however, their populations are currently declining.
+Mule deer are migratory animals that are travel a few hundred miles from their summer to winter habitats.
+Anthropogenic features, such as xxx have interrupted migration corridors, contributing to mule deer population decline.
 NASA DEVELOP provided map production for the aid in the conservation of mule deer and their habitats in support of Southern Rockies Landscape Conservation Cooperative (SRLCC) and the Western Association of Fish and Wildlife Agencies (WAFWA) Mule Deer Working Group.
 The scope of the project was in the southern Rocky Mountains in Idaho, Wyoming, Utah, Colorado, Arizona, and New Mexico from 2011 to 2015.
 The objective of this project was to develop an increased understanding of why the mule deer numbers are declining by utilizing NASA Earth observation satellites.
-Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) data were primarily used to evaluate vegetation phenology and Normalized Difference Vegetation Index (NDVI) to see how they influence migratory patterns.
+Aqua and Terra Moderate Resolution Imaging Spectroradiometer (MODIS) data were primarily used to evaluate vegetation phenology and Normalized Difference Vegetation Index (NDVI) to assess migratory patterns.
 Terra ASTER data were utilized to create a Digital Elevation Model (DEM) to aid in determining suitable habitats.
 Landsat 5 TM and 8 OLI were utilized to determine current and historical land use, land cover, patch size, and winter to summer connectivity corridors.
-Additionally, GPS collar data was provided by the mule deer working group and the Southern Ute Indian Tribe.
+Additionally, GPS collar data were provided by the mule deer working group and the Southern Ute Indian Tribe.
 These factors were incorporated into a species distribution model and mule deer range maps.
 Finally, a methodology and tutorial for the use of the Lifemapper Species Distribution Modeler was created.

 Community Concerns:

 Mule deer numbers are declining in the Southern Rocky Mountains.
-They are economically and ecologically important to the Southern Rockies because of the revenue of hunting licences and species diversity for the ecosystem that they are part of.
+They are economically and ecologically important to the Southern Rockies because of the revenue of hunting licenses and species diversity.

 Current Management Practices & Policies: